thacherT1D/new-angular-curriculum/Unit-3/10-angular-with-rails-resources-and-paths.md

   };
 ```

-Notice that we are createing a new instance of a Contact resource and then assigning it to a variable called contact.
+Notice that we are creating a new instance of a Contact resource and then assigning it to a variable called contact.
 We are doing this in order to call the `$save` method.
 This method actually makes the service call for us to update the api.

 ## HTML5 Pushstate

-HTML5 Pushstate is a new brwoser feature that allows programtic access to the history of the browser.
+HTML5 Pushstate is a new browser feature that allows programmatic access to the history of the browser.
 You can read more about the details of the feature on [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/History_API).

-Angular supports modifying the browsers history through the `$locationProvider`.
+Angular supports modifying the browser's history through the `$locationProvider`.

 The goal of this section is to get links working in our contacts app without using the `#` symbol.
 To get the links to work, we need both the angular app and the rails app to work together.
-First, let's add html5 support to angular.
+First, let's add html5mode support to angular.

 **EXERCISE**

-Add html5 push state support to your angular router.
-If you are getting an immediate error after adding html5 support, look into the base path tag.
+Add html5mode support to your angular router.
+If you are getting an immediate error after enabling html5mode, look into the base tag.
 Make sure you have added it.

 **EXERCISE**

-Why is adding html5 push state support not enough to get links to work?
+Why is adding html5 pushState support not enough to get links to work?
 For example if I send a link to `http://www.mydomain.com/contacts/1`, the show page should be displayed.
-Why doesn't this work if only the angular code supports html5 paths?  **HINT**: When does angular get a chance to take over the view?
+Why doesn't this work if only the angular code supports pushState?  **HINT**: When does angular get a chance to take over the view?

 ![](https://cms-assets.tutsplus.com/uploads/users/12/posts/22160/preview_image/html5.jpg)